 - explore opportunities for international collaboration in developing resources

-Evidence based practice (EBP) — is an approach to health care wherein health professionals use the best available evidence from systematic research, integrating it with clinical expertise to make clinical decisions for individual patients.
+Evidence based practice (EBP) — is an approach to practice wherein health professionals use the best available evidence from systematic research, integrating it with clinical expertise to make clinical decisions for service users, who may be individual patients/clients, carers and communities/populations.
 EBP values, enhances and builds on clinical expertise, knowledge of disease mechanisms, and pathophysiology.
-It involves complex and conscientious decision-making based not only on the available evidence but also on patient characteristics, situations, and preferences.
-It recognises that health care is individualised and ever changing and involves uncertainties and probabilities.
+It involves complex and conscientious decision-making based not only on the available evidence but also on patient/client characteristics, situations, and preferences.
+It recognises that health services are individualised and ever changing and involves uncertainties and probabilities.
+2-4

-Standards of practice— are a collection of documents describing the professional consensus on the practise of physical therapy for physical therapists working in any occupational setting.
+Standards of practice — are a collection of documents describing the professional consensus on the practise of physical therapists in any occupational setting.
 Standards reflect the collective judgement of the profession at a given point in time.
+5

 |Approval, review and related policy information|

 First adopted at the 13th General Meeting of WCPT June 1995.

 Revised and re-approved at the 15th General Meeting of WCPT June 2003.

 Revised and re-approved at the 16th General Meeting of WCPT June 2007.